 What is tinnitus?

 Tinnitus is defined as the perception of sound that has no external source.
-It is most commonly described as a ringing sound but it can manifest itself in many different ways (hissing, chirping, buzzing, etc.).
-Tinnitus can be perceived inside or outside the head or in one or both ears.
+It is most commonly described as a ringing sound, but it can manifest itself in many different ways (hissing, chirping, buzzing, etc.).
+Tinnitus can be perceived inside the head or in one or both ears.
 It can come and go, vary in sound, change volume, or remain constant.
 If you are experiencing tinnitus, you are not alone.
 It is estimated that 10-25% of the population over the age of 18 experience tinnitus in some form.
 Although tinnitus is more common in older adults, the prevalence among younger age groups is growing likely due to an increase in recreational noise exposure at damaging levels.

 What causes tinnitus?